wurmlab/genomicscourse/2020/docs/ssh.md

 ![](images/warning.png)

-8) Type yes and hit return, if the message appears
+8) Click on 'Yes' if the message appears

 9) You will then be asked for a password.